 Get Feedback from All the Employees

 Employees hold the most authentic place in the companies.
-It is necessary to get regular feedback from them so that it can help to fill the gap between the employees.
+It is necessary to get feedback from employees so that it can help to fill the gap between the employees.
 Moreover, the companies should personally get feedback on the set goals and plans regarding diversity and inclusion.
 The employees can also pitch in their ideas and views on the plan; this could also be a great way to connect and align with the thoughts of the employees with initiatives such as employee resource groups.
 Racial justice is also ensured.

 Examples of Diversity Goals and Inclusion in the Workplace

 When the companies have decided on taking up the diversity and inclusion plan, there would be a dilemma on the way to proceed.
 Some of the examples of diversity & inclusion goals are as follows to help in streamlining the process.